Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Proof of the main results

 As a first step towards the proof of Theorem \ref{thm:main}, we show that \eqref{eq:mainthm} indeed follows from a bound similar to \eqref{eq:2Gbound}, where $G$ is replaced by $\Im G$.
 The proof of the following simple lemma is given after completion of the proof of Theorem \ref{thm:main}. \begin{lemma} Fix a bounded deterministic $\Defo \in \C^{N \times N}$, $\epsilon >0 $, $\kappa > 0$, and let $B \in \C^{2N \times 2N}$.
 Then, for any bulk indices $|i|, |j| \le N$, i.e.~with $\gamma_i, \gamma_j \in \mathbf{B}_\kappa$, and $\eta \ge N^{-1+\epsilon}$, we have

 \end{lemma}

-The same bound still holds without the factor of two in \eqref{eq:overlap2G}.
+The same bound still holds without the factor of two {in the argument of the second resolvent} in \eqref{eq:overlap2G}.
 However, we chose to have it, in order to ensure that the spectral parameters of the two resolvents are always forced to be different.

 \begin{proof}[Proof of Theorem \ref{thm:main}] Having Lemma \ref{lem:overlap2G} at hand, we are left with estimating the rhs.~of \eqref{eq:overlap2G} for

 using Proposition \ref{prop:2Gav}.
 Note that the two terms in \eqref{eq:mainthm} carrying a $\delta$-symbol arise from the orthogonality relations $\langle \boldsymbol{w}_i, E_\pm \boldsymbol{w}_j \rangle = \delta_{j, \pm i}$, following from the spectral symmetry described around \eqref{eq:chiral}.